blheli-configurator/blheli-configurator/README.md

 ## Usage

+Having enabled Developer's Mode in Chrome, navigate to chrome://extensions/ and use **Load unpacked extension...**, providing path to the root directory of your working copy.

 Launch the application, plug your flight controller into a USB port, press **Connect**.
 If you run into problems while working with the program, make sure to copy Developer's Console output as well as save log using the **Save Log** button.